ngallo/ngallo.github.io/content/blog/2025-11-08/trust-model-for-ambient-mesh.md

 In the next sections, we’ll explore how these ideas can extend the model with **ZTAuth\***, using real-world examples based on **micro-segmentation** and **asynchronous flows**.

-## One Step Back to Leap Ahead: Rethinking Trust Models for Zero Trust
+## One step back to leap ahead: Rethinking Trust Models for Zero Trust

 Current **authentication** and **authorization** models are built around the concept of a **static identity** and **static policies**.
 The best you can typically do is **revoke a token**.